 \subsection{Peer Support and Online Peer Counseling Platforms}

-Peer support has been shown effective in a wide range of mental health services \cite{repper2011review}, and is a major motivation for people who go online for mental health support \cite{powell2007investigating}.
+Peer support has been shown to be effective in a wide range of mental health services \cite{repper2011review}, and is a major motivation for people who go for online mental health support \cite{powell2007investigating}.
 Prior work has provided some evidence for the effectiveness of online peer support groups.
-For instance, a recent survey on 7 Cups indicated that users reported higher satisfaction with the support provided by 7 Cups counselors, and users who indicated receiving psychotherapy in the past marked the peer counselors' support to be as helpful as psychotherapy \cite{baumel2015online}.
-Most studies on online text-based peer counseling context have focused on the automatic modeling of behaviors from peer counselors and seekers and their correlations with successful outcomes \citep{klonek2015coding,xiao2014modeling,lord2015more,althoff2016large} or user engagement \citep{sharma2022human,andalibi2018social}.
-For instance, Can et al. \cite{can2012case} used n-grams to find the similarity between counselor and client speech to detect counselors' reflective listening skills automatically.
-Sharma and de Choudhury \cite{linguistic_accommodation} classify messages into two categories of support: emotional and instructional, to find the relationship between linguistic accommodation and social support provision.
-Sharma et al. \cite{sharma2021towards} develop a theoretically-grounded framework for empathy measurement on peer counseling platforms.
+For instance, a recent survey on 7 Cups reported higher user satisfaction with the support provided by 7 Cups counselors, and users who indicated receiving psychotherapy in the past marked the peer counselors' support to be as helpful as psychotherapy \cite{baumel2015online}.
+Most studies on online text-based peer counseling context have focused on the automatic modeling of behaviors from peer counselors and seekers and the correlations between the behaviors and successful outcomes \citep{klonek2015coding,xiao2014modeling,lord2015more,althoff2016large,yang2024makes}, user engagement \citep{sharma2023human,andalibi2018social}, or support provision \citep{linguistic_accommodation,kim2023supporters}.